-Track II candidates entering for the alternate route to CTE Restricted licensure will complete an application for admittance to Leeward CC, complete an intake form for the Alternative Certification program counselor, and provide documentation of a passing score on the Praxis Core exam, documentation of industry experience and/or CTE content coursework.
+Track II candidates entering for the alternate route to CTE Restricted licensure will complete an application for admittance to Leeward CC, complete an application form for the Alternative Certification program counselor, and provide documentation of industry experience and/or CTE content coursework.

 Both tracks will prepare candidates who have content knowledge with the pedagogy necessary to become effective teachers in CTE classrooms.
 Contact the Education office for information on criteria used to validate a candidate's content knowledge in preparation for licensure.